perspectis-open-source/List-O-Matic-2000/README.md

 ## Repo layout

-- **client/** — React (Vite), MUI, drag-and-drop upload, table, chat window.
+- **client/** — React (Vite), MUI, drag-and-drop upload, table, company select, AI Search button, AI Results tab.
 Parsing and filtering in the browser; only unique company names sent to the API.
 - **server/** — Express; `POST /api/chat` accepts `{ messages, uniqueCompanyNames }`, calls LLM, returns `{ matchingCompanyNames, explanation? }`.
 API key in env only.
 - **PLAN.md** — Full specification and implementation steps (Steps 1–9).
 Use as the single source of truth when building or handing off.